 Not to say that you have to settle for something terrible per se, but for a casual experience, you don’t need to dive into the nitty-gritty to find a product to fulfill your needs and to have fun while playing, even with a neutral sound.

-Picking up the high-quality earpiece can be paramount for the perfect gaming performance and the best way to complete your gaming setup.
+Picking up a high-quality earpiece can be paramount for the perfect gaming performance and the best way to complete your gaming setup.

 Doing this can be tricky since the trial and error method could be too expensive for most people.